 All rights reserved.

-Eat Right—Academy of Nutrition and Dietetics http://www.eatright.org
+Eat Right—Academy of Nutrition and Dietetics https://www.eatright.org

-National Institute of Arthritis and Musculoskeletal and Skin Diseases www.niams.nih.gov
+National Institute of Arthritis and Musculoskeletal and Skin Diseases https://www.niams.nih.gov

 Grant WB, Boucher BJ.
 Requirements for Vitamin D across the life span.
 Biol Res Nurs.
 2011;13(2):120-133.

 Osteomalacia.
 Cleveland Clinic website.
-Available at: http://my.clevelandclinic.org/orthopaedics-rheumatology/diseases-conditions/hic-osteomalacia .aspx .
-Accessed February 18, 2016.
+Available at: https://my.clevelandclinic.org/health/diseases/13017-osteomalacia .
+Updated November 19, 2014.
+Accessed June 22, 2018.

 Vitamin D deficiency in adults.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T113821/Vitamin-D-deficiency-in-adults .
-Updated October 5, 2015.
-Accessed February 18, 2016.
+Updated October 9, 2017.
+Accessed June 22, 2018.

-Vitamin D deficiency in children.
+Vitamin D deficiency in children (infancy through adolescence).
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T181112/Vitamin-D-deficiency-in-children-infancy-through-adolescence .
-Updated February 3, 2015.
-Accessed October 4, 2016.
+Updated April 12, 2018.
+Accessed June 22, 2018.